Important Information for All South Carolina Appraisers

 MON-FRI 8AM-8PM EST

 LIVE CHAT AVAILABLE Advice and answers from the CE Broker Team

 ADDITIONAL WEBSITES FOR LICENSEES:

 Important information for all Appraisal Management Companies registered with the South Carolina Real Estate Appraisers Board

-As always, you can contact Board staff for answers to any of your questions concerning laws, policies and other requirements if you are unable to locate your answer on the website.
-You may also contact staff here.
+Please review the website for mailing address, board e-mail address, and new or updated forms.
+As always, you can contact Board staff for answers to any of your questions concerning laws, policies and other requirements if you are unable to locate your answers on the website.